000676325/000676325/README.md

-🦖 Hi, I’m @T-rexYT
+☠️ Hi, I’m @T-rexYT
-✴️ I’m interested in games and cyber security
-🌸 I’m currently learning ...morse code and coding
-😸 I’m looking to collaborate on games and virtual reality 🈵otaku
+🕷 I’m interested in game developing and cyber security 🌑 I’m currently learning: javascript, 3D modeling in blender, and 🌙 I’m looking to collaborate on games and virtual reality ♊️ I love anime~ and i like skateboarding and technology~ 🇩🇴Im dominican-american!
-🇩🇴🇯🇵aesthetic yandere-deredere
-💚88 ( _... _._ _  . )
+🖤 Taken~